antondc/data-structures-and-algorithms/src/02_algorithms/05_graph_algorithms/03_shortest_path/03_floyd_warshall/README.md

 - Computing transitive closure in graphs
 - All-pairs routing in networks
 - Evaluating consistency of constraints in logic or scheduling

-## Variants

-- Optionally Floyd-Warshall may return both `distances` and `next` matrices:
-  - Distances: the shortest distances between all pairs of vertices.
-  - Next: a matrix that can be used to reconstruct the shortest path.
-- The graph can be defined using a generic type `Vertices<T>`, allowing for any node label (e.g., strings like `"A"` or `"Node1"`).
-- To reconstruct a path between two nodes, a function `reconstructPath(from, to, next, vertices)` may be implemented, which returns an array of vertex labels representing the shortest path.